symopsio/backend-challenge/README.md

 ## Expectations

-The coding project has a 3 hour time limit, but we've designed it to ideally be completable in 1-2 hours.
-We recommending solving the problems first and then cleaning up the code afterwards if you have time.
-Be pragmatic about it rather than trying to be perfect, at least on your first pass.
+The project has a 3 hour time limit; we've designed it to be completable in 1-2 hours.
+It might be helpful to start by getting _something_ working, and then cleaning it up.
+Done is better than perfect for a first pass!

 ## Background